JayalakshmyJayakrishnan/NPCifyy-useless_project_temp/README.md

 <img width="3188" height="1202" alt="frame (3)" src="https://github.com/user-attachments/assets/517ad8e9-ad22-457d-9538-a9e62d137cd7" />

-# [Project Name] 🎯
+# NCPify – Where Group Chats Ascendeth to Lore 🎯

 ## Basic Details
-### Team Name: [TROMPOWSKY ATTACK]
+### Team Name: TROMPOWSKY ATTACK

 ### Team Members
-- Member 1: [Jayalakshmy Jayakrishnan] - [Adi Shankara Institute of Engineering and Technology]
+- Member 1: Jayalakshmy Jayakrishnan - Adi Shankara Institute of Engineering and Technology
-- Member 2: [Roshan Robin] - [Adi Shankara Institute of Engineering and Technology]
+- Member 2: Roshan Robin - Adi Shankara Institute of Engineering and Technology

 ### Project Description
-[NCPify is your daily ritual-powered, lore-driven pixel fantasy groupchat web experience.
+NCPify is your daily ritual-powered, lore-driven pixel fantasy groupchat web experience.
-It’s what happens when fandoms meet divine chaos and screenshots become sacred relics.]
+It’s what happens when fandoms meet divine chaos and screenshots become sacred relics.

 ### The Problem (that doesn't exist)
-[ People send messages.
+People send messages.
 Messages get ignored.
 Screenshots vanish into the void.
 Where’s the drama?
 Where’s the lore?
 Where’s the *ritualistic reverence* for that “you up?” text?
-We saw this existential crisis… and **overreacted appropriately.** ]
+We saw this existential crisis… and **overreacted appropriately.**

 ### The Solution (that nobody asked for)
-[NCPify creates a secret society out of your groupchat screenshots.
+NCPify creates a secret society out of your groupchat screenshots.
 Exaggerate messages into legendary lores
 Rate each other’s drama
 Perform daily pixelated rituals to gain entry
 Unlock the Flipbook of Eternal Receipts
 Basically, we turned texting into a sacred cult with leaderboard mechanics.
-You're welcome. ;)]
+You're welcome. ;)

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [**Languages:** TypeScript, HTML, CSS]
+- **Languages:** TypeScript, HTML, CSS
-- [**Frameworks:** Next.js, Tailwind CSS]
+- **Frameworks:** Next.js, Tailwind CSS
-- [**Libraries:** Framer Motion, react-pageflip, zustand]
+- **Libraries:** Framer Motion, react-pageflip, zustand
-- [**Tools:** VS Code, Vercel, GitHub]
+- **Tools:** VS Code, Vercel, GitHub

 For Hardware:
-- [None, m’lord.
-For this is a frontend fantasy, not a Raspberry Pi rebellion.]
+- None, m’lord.
+For this is a frontend fantasy, not a Raspberry Pi rebellion.
-- [LOL.
-This is 100% frontend.]
+- LOL.
+This is 100% frontend.

 ### Implementation